MoShrank/spacey-backend/README.md

 - GO 1.17 needed
 - docker and make needed

-If make is not installed, the commands can also be executed manually and found inside the [Makefile](./Makefile).
+If make is not installed, the commands found insde the [Makefile](./Makefile) can also be executed manually .

 ### Environment Variables
 The following environment variables should be declared to run the backend locally.
 There are a few additional config values that can be set via environment variables, which can also be found in the config package.
-Those are not important for running the backend locally.
+Those are not important for running it locally.

 ```
 MONGO_DB_CONNECTION=<mongo_db_uri>
 DB_NAME=<name_of_database>
 PORT=<port_for_server>
+ENVIRONMENT=dev
 ```

 ### Serving the backend